-- The Town shall pass a by-law requiring that pre-consultation occur prior to the submission of any Official Plan amendment, Zoning By-law amendment, Plan of Subdivision/Condominium or consent application and anyto identify the subsequent studies, information and materials to be submitted in support of a complete application as referenced in this Section.

-- 2. Certain supporting studies, information and materials shall be required as part of a development approval process or as part of a detailed planning study as identified throughout this Plan.
-The need and timing of such supporting studies, information and materials shall be determined by the Town on a site-specific basis in consideration of the site's land use context and regard to the policies of this Plan.
+- 1. The Town shall pass a by-law requiring that pre-consultation occur prior to the submission of any Official Plan amendment, Zoning By-law amendment, or consent application and any subsequent studies referenced in this Section. - 2.
+Certain supporting studies, information and materials shall be required as part of a development approval process or as part of a detailed planning study as

 - Applicants seeking development approval shall be advised of the required supporting studies, information and materials as part of the pre-application consultation process or, if subsequently deemed necessary, prior to scheduling a prescribed public meeting.

 - 4. At the time of the submission of an application for an Official Plan Amendment, Zoning By-law Amendment, plan of subdivision/condominium, minor variance, or consent, the applicant may be required to submit any of the following information, as applicable:

 - a.
 Deed and/or Offer of Purchase

 - b.
 Topographic Plan of Survey

 - c.
 Site Plan (Conceptual)

 - d.
 Floor Plan and/or Elevations

 - e.
 Record of Site Condition (RSC)

 - f.
 Functional Servicing Report

 - g.
 Approved Class Environmental Assessment

 - h.
 Geotechnical Study

 - i.
 Tree Survey

 - j.
 Draft Plan of Subdivision

 - k.
 Condominium Description

-- k.l.
-Public Consultation Strategy

-- H.m.
-Other materials relevant to the \development and lands impacted by the proposed development approval application.
+- I. Other materials relevant to the development and lands impacted by the proposed development approval application.

-- 5. During the pre-application consultation process for an Official Plan amendment, Zoning By-law amendment, draft plan of subdivision/condominium, or consent application, the applicant may be required to submit any of the following supporting studies at the time of the submission of an application, in accordance

-with the policies outlined in this Plan and/or accepted professional standards

-and/ or guidelines as applicable:
+- 5. During the pre-application consultation process for an Official Plan amendment, Zoning By-law amendment, draft plan of subdivision/condominium, or consent application, the applicant may be required to submit any of the following supporting studies at the time of the submission of an application, in accordance with the policies outlined in this Plan and/or accepted professional standards and/or guidelines as applicable:

-a.
+- a.
 Retail Market Impact Study, as described in Section 4.3.
-Formatted: Font: Bold

-b.
-Municipal Financial Impact Assessment
+- Municipal Financial Impact Assessment

-C. Urban Design Strategy
+- c.
+Urban Design Strategy

-d.
+- d.
 Archaeological Impact Assessment

-e.
-Hydrogeological Study ı
+- e.
+Hydrogeological Study

-f.
+- f.
 Groundwater Impact Assessment

-g.
-Environmental Impact Study (EIS) Formatted: Font: Bold
+- g.
+Environmental Impact Study (EIS)

-h.
-Record of Site Condition (RSC) Į
+- h.
+Record of Site Condition (RSC)

-i.
+- i.
 Phase I Environmental Site Assessment (ESA)

-j.
-Site Screening Questionnaire, where a Phase 1 Environmental Site

-Assessment is not required
+- Site Screening Questionnaire, where a Phase 1 Environmental Site Assessment is not required

-k.
+- k.
 Noise and/or Vibration Study

-l.
-Transportation Impact Study
+- I. Transportation Impact Study

-m.
+- m.
 Parking Study

-n.
+- n.
 Servicing Feasibility Study

-0. Stormwater Management Plan
+- o.
+Stormwater Management Plan

-p.
+- p.
 Planning Rationale Report

-q.
-Built Heritage Impact AssessmentStudy
+- q.
+Built Heritage Impact Study

-r.
-Photometric Study Į
+- r.
+Photometric Study

-S. Other studies relevant to the development and lands impacted by the Formatted: Font: Bold

-proposed development approval application.
+- s.
+Other studies relevant to the development and lands impacted by the proposed development approval application.

-Sup port Studies may vary in scope, depending upon the size, nature and intent

-e development approval application and the site's land use planning context

-icants of development approval applications shall be advised by the Town of of

-equired supporting study contents during the pre-application consultation
+- 6. Support Studies may vary in scope, depending upon the size, nature and intent of the development approval application and the site's land use planning context.
+Applicants of development approval applications shall be advised by the Town of the required supporting study contents during the pre-application consultation process.

-proc

-• In the pre-application consultation process for a proposed development oval application identifies the need for one or more support studies, the

-ication shall not be considered complete for processing purposes until the

-ired supporting studies, information and materials are prepared and

-nitted to the satisfaction of the Town.
-Notification of a complete application n Formatted: Font: Bold

-shall be given to the applicant and all other parties by the Town in accordance

-with the Planning Act.
+- 7. When the pre-application consultation process for a proposed development approval application identifies the need for one or more support studies, the application shall not be considered complete for processing purposes until the required supporting studies, information and materials are prepared and submitted to the satisfaction of the Town.
+Notification of a complete application shall be given to the applicant and all other parties by the Town in accordance with the Planning Act.

-Town shall ensure that supporting studies, information and materials

-ided by an applicant of a development approval application that has 1

-nitted a complete application for development approval shall be made - Formatted: Font: Bold

-avai able to the public for review.
+- 8. The Town shall ensure that supporting studies, information and materials provided by an applicant of a development approval application that has submitted a complete application for development approval shall be made available to the public for review.